dhirendrachoudhary/LanguageModelling/README.md

 | Distinct-2 (Gen.)| 0.25               | 0.35               | Transformer: more diverse phrases    |
 | BLEU Score (Gen.)| 10.5               | 12.0               | Ref: curated fairy tales corpus      |

-*(Note: The report also mentions Distinct-3, Repetition-2, Length Ratio, OOV Rate.
-You can add more rows or a separate table if desired.)*

-*Interactive Suggestion:*
-* If you have scripts to recalculate these metrics, mention them.
-* Link to files containing detailed evaluation results if available.

-### Generated Fairy Tale Samples

-*Interactive Suggestion:* Include a few of the best and most illustrative generated samples from both models here.
-This is highly engaging for readers.

-**Example LSTM Generation:**